 Note: Advanced Professional Courses taken at institutions other than Louisville Seminary or beyond 36 credit hours may require additional tuition charges.
+Refer to page 62 for Credit Transfer information.

-For more information, contact the Office of Recruitment and Admissions or the Associate Dean of Black Church Studies and Advanced Learning.
+For more information, contact the Office of Recruitment and Admissions or the Associate Dean of Black Church Studies and Doctor of Ministry Programs.